ejwillemse/BAN313/chapter3.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:8eaf7b9ebd
 ## Choosing the best distribution for the drill-hole sizes

-Based on the histogram of the drill-hole sizes, which of the following distributions best represents the drill-hole size resulting from the drilling machine?
+Based on the histogram of the drill-hole sizes, which of the following distributions best represent the drill-hole size resulting from the drilling machine?

 *** =instructions
 * normal,